-- Document or record the conversation whilst the child is disclosing.
+- Document or record the conversation whilst the person is disclosing.
 This should be done straight away afterwards and as accurately as you can.
-Use the words and phrases used by the child to describe what has happened. - Pass any judgment on what was said or give them impression that you may blame the child. - Make false promises or promises you may not be able to fulfil to the child.
+Use the words and phrases used by the child to describe what has happened. - Pass any judgment on what was said or give them impression that you may blame the person disclosing. - Make false promises or promises you may not be able to fulfil to the vulnerable adult.
 For example, a promise that you will not tell anyone. - Investigate, avenge or approach the abuser yourself.

-Always keep in mind that when a child or younger person discloses, they may feel:
+Always keep in mind that when a vulnerable adult or younger person discloses, they may feel: